exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 Create an Exasol named connection object and encode credentials with key-value pairs separated by a semicolon (`;`).

-Note: Authentication can be used conjunction with encryption.
+Note: Authentication can be used in conjunction with encryption.
 For this you need create connection with combined authentication & encryption settings and set ``SECURITY_PROTOCOL`` to **SASL_SSL**.